-I shoot, produce, and edit.
+I shoot, produce, edit, and tell stories.

-I love doing what I do for a host of reasons, but it all comes down to one big idea: I never stop learning.
-I also get to meet people from all walks of life.
+I love doing what I do for so many reasons, but it all comes down to one big idea: I never stop learning through people from all walks of life.

-From a pair of Japanese Brazilian sumo wrestling brothers, to a woman knitting sweaters out of dog hair, to young gun violence survivors who love blowing glass, I've interviewed quite a fair share of interesting, resilient humans.
+From a pair of Japanese Brazilian sumo wrestling brothers, to a woman knitting sweaters out of dog hair, to young gun violence survivors who love blowing glass, I've interviewed a fair share of interesting, resilient humans.

 You can view my resume here.